TROPICAL RAINFORESTS

 A further source of deforestation and environmental degradation in the Peruvian Amazon is gold mining.
 Peru's forests are home to alluvial gold deposits that are pursued by large-scale operators and informal, small-scale miners.
 Both kinds of operators rely heavily on hydraulic mining techniques, blasting away at river banks, clearing floodplain forests, and using heavy machinery to expose potential gold-yielding gravel deposits.
 Mercury contamination and increased river sedimentation can be a problem downstream from operations, while mining roads can open remote forest areas to transient settlers and land speculators.
 Further, shantytowns that spring up in areas believed to hold gold deposits increase pressure on forests for building material, bushmeat, fuelwood, and agricultural land.

 One of the most significant threats to Peru's rainforests in the southeastern part of the country is a road project that will connect the Pacific ports of Matarini, Ilo, and San Juan to a highway in Brazil.
-It is dubbed the "transoceanic highway"; environmentalists and local indigenous groups are concerned that the improved road will spur colonization and subsequent deforestation as has happened with similar road projects in neighboring Brazil.
+It is dubbed the "transoceanic highway"; environmentalists and local Indigenous groups are concerned that the improved road will spur colonization and subsequent deforestation as has happened with similar road projects in neighboring Brazil.
 The road will likely worsen illegal logging in the region's protected areas.

 In the 1980s and 1990s extensive areas in the Andean foothills were cleared for coca plantations.
 Falling coca leaf prices and eradication efforts by the government cut the area under cultivation from 115,300 hectares in 1995 to 31,150 hectares in 2003.
 Soybean cultivation is expanding in the lowlands as is land clearing for cattle pasture.
 Generally, fires are used for land clearing for agriculture in Peru.
 In dry years, these fires can burn out of control and spread into pristine forests.